jwilson529/summaraize/README.md

 ## Drag-and-Drop Feature

-You can now easily reorder your points using the drag-and-drop functionality.
-Here's how:
+You can now easily reorder your points using the drag-and-drop functionality:

-- Hover over the point you want to reorder.
+1. Hover over the point you want to reorder.
-- Click and hold the "menu" icon (represented by the three lines) to the left of the point.
+2. Click and hold the "menu" icon (represented by the three lines) to the left of the point.
-- Drag the point to your desired position in the list.
+3. Drag the point to your desired position in the list.
-- The new order is automatically updated and saved when you publish or update the post.
+4. The new order is automatically updated and saved when you publish or update the post.

 Empty points will be removed from the front-end display automatically, ensuring only meaningful points are shown to your users.

 ## Shortcode Documentation

-The Summaraize shortcode is used to display the top 5 key points for a post.
-You can customize the display with several attributes, such as the view mode, color, and button style.

 ### Basic Shortcode Usage: